ycs77/headlessui-float/packages/headlessui-float-react/README.md

 ### autoPlacement

-Floating elements chooses the placement with more space left:
+Floating elements choose the placement with more space left:

 > `autoPlacement` cannot be used with `flip`